simetnicbr/simet-ma/simet-api/API.md

      take the shared lock to block measurements, take the exclusive lock to measure.

+     This lock is not an empty file, and its contents are an internal API detail (relevant to simet\_register-ma.sh --boot).
+It should be truncated when software packages are updated, and it should be volatile (lost at MA reboot/power down).

   $AGENT\_TOKEN\_LOCK   -  general config lock.
 Protects agent-id,
      agent token, LMAP config, and so on.
 Take the exclusive lock when doing a non-atomic update.

-  Locks are empty files, locked using flock(2).
+  Locks are empty files unless explicitly stated otherwise, and are always locked using flock(2).
 Beware permission issues with the lock directory and lock files when scripts are run with different privilege levels (e.g. root and a non-privileged user).

 ## Hooks